imagej/imagej.github.io/pages/ImgLib2_-_Accessors.md

 Real equivalents of the **Positionable** and **Localizable** interfaces have been added by which real-valued coordinates can be accessed.

-Something that is {% capture includecontent %} project=ImgLib2 |
-package=net/imglib2 | class=RealPositionable {% endcapture %}

-{% include javadoc content=includecontent %} , can be positioned at real
+Something that is {% include javadoc project='ImgLib2' package='net/imglib2' class='RealPositionable' %}, can be positioned at
-coordinates.
+real coordinates.
 There are methods to set absolute or relative position, for a single or all dimensions, in analogy to the integer **Positionable**.
 You can also set a **RealPositionable** to the location of a **RealLocalizable**.
-Note that {% capture includecontent %}
-project=ImgLib2 | package=net/imglib2 | class=RealPositionable {%
-endcapture %}

-{% include javadoc content=includecontent %}
+Note that {% include javadoc project='ImgLib2' package='net/imglib2' class='RealPositionable' %}

-`extends `**`Positionable`**`, which is quite natural:`

-Whenever something can be positioned at arbitrary real coordinates, of course it can be positioned to integer coordinates as well.
+extends **Positionable**, which is quite natural: Whenever something can be positioned at arbitrary real coordinates, of course it can be positioned to integer coordinates as well.

 [RealLocalizable](http://jenkins.imagej.net/job/ImgLib-daily/javadoc/index.html?net/imglib2/RealLocalizable.html)
 allows to get a real coordinate from an accessor.
 Again, this is